 - Fresh thyme for garnish

-- In a separate small pot, bring 2 cups of water or broth and salt to a boil.
-Add kasha; cover pot and reduce to low heat.
-Cook for 10 minutes and remove the pot from the heat.
-Fluff with a fork.
+- Bring 2 cups of water or broth and salt to a boil in a separate small pot.
+Stir in the kasha (buckwheat), cover the pot, and reduce the heat to low.
+Cook for 10 minutes, then remove from heat and fluff with a fork.

-- While the buckwheat is cooking, prep your vegetables by dicing the onions, peppers, and celery.
+- While the buckwheat is cooking, dice the onions, bell pepper, and celery.
+Heat oil in a large skillet over medium heat.

-To give your buckwheat stuffing a little twist, you can also toss in some roasted squash, roasted sweet potatoes, or roasted Brussels sprouts.
+To give your buckwheat stuffing a little twist, toss in some roasted squash, sweet potatoes, or Brussels sprouts.
+These can be roasted ahead of time, heated, and then tossed into the mixture for added flavor and texture.

 Storing and Reheating

-You can make this dish ahead of time.
-For Thanksgiving, you can cook this on Tuesday before the big day.
-Once cooked, allow it to cool completely, then store it in an airtight container in the refrigerator.
+You can prepare this dish ahead of time.
+For convenience, cook it on Tuesday if you're planning for Thanksgiving.
+Once fully cooked, let it cool completely, transfer it to an airtight container, and store it in the refrigerator.

-An hour before serving the meal, place the stuffing in a casserole dish and cover it tightly with aluminum foil.
+Place the stuffing in a casserole dish an hour before serving and cover it tightly with aluminum foil.
+Heat in a 350°F oven for about 30 minutes until warmed through.
+Serve hot.

 Summary

-Buckwheat, also called kasha, is the flower of a plant similar to rhubarb.
-It can be boiled and makes a healthy and filling dish with lots of fiber in it.
-You can even eat the kasha in a bowl in place of cereal, with or without milk.
+Buckwheat, also known as kasha, is the seed of a plant related to rhubarb.
+It's a healthy ingredient that can be boiled to create a nutritious and filling dish rich in fiber.
+You can even enjoy kasha in a bowl as a cereal substitute, with or without milk.

 More Thanksgiving Recipes